Stocks wobble, head for another weekly loss; Netflix plunges

-Stocks wobbled between gains and losses in late morning trading on Wall Street Friday as major indexes head for another weekly loss.
+Stocks wobbled between gains and losses on Wall Street Friday as major indexes head for another weekly loss.

 Stocks have been falling all week amid concerns about rising inflation and an upcoming increase in interest rates.
 Technology stocks have been directing, and often abruptly redirecting, momentum in the market.